nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 title: Beta Network
-description: Find out how to join the Nano community in testing the latest node and protocol features on the beta network
+description: Find out how to join the nano community in testing the latest nano node and protocol features on the beta network

 # Joining the beta network